 This is a 2-year course.
-TAFE Queensland (RTO Code 0275) and Unity College (RTO Code 32123) are in the process of entering into a Third Party Agreement to partner delivery of this course to students.
-Under this partnership, TAFE Queensland is the Registered Training Organisation (RTO) and Unity College will conduct all training and assessment on behalf of TAFE Queensland.
-TAFE Queensland is responsible for monitoring the quality of the training and assessment services and will issue the TAFE Queensland certificate to students on completion.
-Unity College will support the student towards completion of the Certificate II Hospitality and the Certificate III in Tourism in line with TAFE Queensland policies and procedures.
-Students who successfully finish the course will be issued with a nationally recognised Qualification by TAFE Queensland as the RTO.
-Students who achieve at least one unit (but not the full qualification will receive a Statement of Attainment on request.
-This information is correct at time of publication (May 2021) but is subject to change.
+Training Evolution (RTO Code 40577) and Unity College (RTO Code 32123) are in the process of entering into a Third-Party Agreement to partner delivery of the SIT30516 Certificate III in Events course to students.
+Under this partnership, Training Evolution is the Registered Training Organisation (RTO) for the SIT30516 Certificate III in Events and Unity College will conduct all training and assessment on behalf of Training Evolution.
+Training Evolution is responsible for monitoring the quality of the training and assessment services and will issue the SIT30516 Certificate III in Events certificate III in Events on completion.
+Unity College will support the student towards completion of the SIT30516 Certificate III in Events in line with Training Evolution policies and procedures.
+This information is correct at time of publication (May 2022) but is subject to change.